jdesrosiers/resourceful/README.md

 > php -S localhost:8000 front.php
 ```

-You can use the generic browser implementation on Jsonary's website to view your application.
+You can use the json browser implementation at
-http://jsonary.com/walkthrough-basic/browser.html#http://localhost:8000/.
+http://json-browser.s3-website-us-west-1.amazonaws.com/?url=http%3A//localhost%3A8000/.
 You should see a default index.
-A folder
-called schema is created on this first run and a default index schema is created.
-You are expected to add links to this
+A folder called schema is created on this first run and a default index schema is created.
+You are expected to add
-default index schema as you add resources.
+links to this default index schema as you add resources.

 Adding a new resource to your application, requires only one line of code in your front controller.
 ```php